nzeakokosi7/SpringBootUserTestApi/README.md

 | gender   | the user gender |

 ## PUT: /user/**{id}**
-updates the details of an existing user
+Updates the details of an existing user

 | BODY PARAMS | DESCRIPTION |
 | ------------- |:-------------:|